melisasvr/Crypto-Trading-Bot/README.md

 - Timeframe: Change TIMEFRAME (default: 1m) to 5m, 15m, etc., if desired.
 - SMA Periods: Modify window=3 and window=10 in analyze_data() for different SMA lengths.

 ## Notes
-- Testnet Mode: Runs in sandbox mode.
-For live trading, remove exchange.set_sandbox_mode(True) and use real API keys (use caution!).
+- Live Trading: This bot uses real funds via the Binance API.
+- Double-check TRADE_AMOUNTS and test with small amounts first to avoid unintended losses.
-- Rate Limits: 2-second sleep avoids Binance API limits for 50 coins.
+- Rate Limits: 2-second sleep avoids
+Binance API limits for 50 coins.
-- Errors: If a coin fails (e.g., unavailable on testnet), it skips to the next one.
+- Errors: If a coin fails (e.g., market unavailable), it skips to the next one.
+- Security: Keep your .env file secure and never share your API keys.

 ### Sample Output:
 - Starting Multi-Coin Crypto Trading Bot (50 Coins)...